AudiTranscribe/AudiTranscribe/.github/PULL_REQUEST_TEMPLATE.md

 Please delete options that are not relevant.

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] New Feature (change which adds new functionality to the application)
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] Minor Change (change which does not add functionality to the application)
-- [ ] Breaking change (fix or feature that would cause existing functionality not to work as expected)
+- [ ] Removals (change that removes functionality)
+- [ ] Bugfix (change which fixes an issue or a bug)

+Please specify any additional information:
+- [ ] This change is a breaking change
 - [ ] This change requires a documentation update

 ## Checklist